 Other UK companies Katrina has performed with are Welsh National Opera, Opera Brava, Riverside Opera, Swansea Opera, Midland Opera and Bloomsbury Opera her roles including Tosca, Aida, Turandot, Tatiana from Eugene Onegin and Rosalinda from die Fledermaus.

-Katrina is a prolific concert performer, her repertoire including Beethoven 9th Symphony, Strauss Four Last Songs, Verdi’s Requiem and the Wesendonck Lieder, and has been invited to sing for many UK festivals including the Ealing Festival and Bloomsbury Festival.
-Conductors Katrina has performed with include Stephen Lord, Ed Gardener, Richard Hickox and Simone Young, as well as pianists Dmitri Alexeev, Jayson Gillham, Richard Hetherington and Malcolm Martineau.
+Katrina is a prolific concert performer, her repertoire including Beethoven 9th Symphony, Strauss Four Last Songs, Verdi’s Requiem and the Wesendonck Lieder and has been invited to sing for many UK festivals including the Ealing Festival and Bloomsbury Festival.
+Katrina has performed with many of the world’s top conductors – Stephen Lord, Ed Gardener, Richard Hickox and Simone Young.
+Pianists Katrina has performed with include Dmitri Alexeev, Jayson Gillham, Richard Hetherington and Malcolm Martineau.

 Australian born, Katrina completed her undergraduate vocal studies at the Western Australia Conservatorium of Music.
 In 2002 she joined Opera Australia and remained as part of the ensemble until 2007 when she became a Young Artist for Opera Queensland.
 In Australia, Katrina covered and performed many roles at Opera Australia, Opera Queensland and Victorian Opera including The Beggar Woman, Donna Elvira, Lace Seller/Russian Mother from Britten’s Death in Venice and Aphrodite and Echo in the Richard Mills’ Love of the Nightingale.

-Last year Katrina performed the UK premier of Wagner’s ‘Vorspiel and Liebestod’ from Tristan und Isolde, arr. by James Ledger for Chamber Orchestra, at St John’s Smith Square – a recording can be seen below.
+In 2016 Katrina performed the UK premier of Wagner’s ‘Vorspiel and Liebestod’ from Tristan und Isolde, arr. by James Ledger with the Tait Chamber Orchestra conducted by Jessica Cottis, at St John’s Smith Square

 For more information about Katrina please visit her Katrina Sheppeard Facebook page https://www.facebook.com/Katrina-Sheppeard-168444193255679/ to read reviews and articles, see photos from performances, listen to interviews and recordings and keep up with her upcoming projects.
-Katrina is very grateful for the ongoing support of the Tait Memorial Trust.
+In addition to her performing, Katrina is currently enrolled on the MA of Vocal Pedagogy with UWTSD and Voice Workshop where she is undertaking voice research alongside her teaching.
+Katrina is very grateful for the ongoing support of the Tait Memorial Trust http://taitmemorialtrust.org/.